MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 We'll now change the settings of one of the sub-labels, **All employees** from the **Confidential** main label.

 If your **Confidential** label doesn't have sub-labels because you have an older version of the policy, you can use the **Confidential** label instead.
-The configuration steps are the same but the name of the label blade will be **Confidential** instead of **All employees**.
+The configuration steps are the same but the name of the label blade is **Confidential** instead of **All employees**.

 1. Make sure that the **Confidential** label is expanded, and then from that label, select **All employees**.